open-socialism/open-socialism-site/introduction.md

 In fact communism, socialism (and many others such as  [cooperative businesses](https://en.wikipedia.org/wiki/Cooperative){:target="_blank"}) are certainly feasible.
 They have only traditionally failed because like DC the core problem of human selfishness which leads to the class system was not the primary issue being addressed.
 Or because they were in fact dictatorships wearing the name of communism or socialism.

 Capitalism itself is actually only kept in check by socialistic elements.
-During early capitalism and industrial times for example in [1819 there was a law passed](https://en.wikipedia.org/wiki/Cotton_Mills_and_Factories_Act_1819){:target="_blank"} that prevented children of 8 or under working in factories and children of 9-16 years working for no more than 12 hours.
+During early capitalism and industrial times for example in [1819 there was a law passed](https://en.wikipedia.org/wiki/Cotton_Mills_and_Factories_Act_1819){:target="_blank"} that prevented children of 8 or under working in factories and children of 9-16 years working for no more than 12 hours a day.
 Children under 8 working in factories is what unrestrained capitalism looks like.

 It's also worth nothing that capitalism and democracy are 300 years old.
 Are we saying that in 300 years of development including the explosion of modern technology this very old system is essentially the best conceivable?